benjystanton/benjystanton.github.io/src/posts/2023-02-27-lining-up-my-first-role.md

 ## Timelines

-I first blogged about going contracting at the beginning of February, and this role was one of the first that that I looked at.
+I first blogged about going contracting at the beginning of February, and this role was one of the first that I looked at.
 A recruiter shared it with me after seeing my LinkedIn post (I think) and it's direct with the department (via the agency) rather than being via another design agency.

 I won't be starting until some time in April, so I think I'm lucky to get something lined up so early.
 I wasn't expecting to have this much certainty so early, as it sounds like most recruiters want to fill roles within 2 to 3 weeks.